HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Profile specific implementation guidance:**

-- {:.new-content}See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Service Requests.
+- See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Service Requests.
 - The `ServiceRequest.category` binding must support at a minimum the [US Core ServiceRequest Category Codes].
 Within this categorization scheme/axis, other categories codes may be supported and alternate codes may be provided *in addition* to the standard codes.
 See [Using multiple codes with CodeableConcept Datatype] for examples.
 Other categorization schemes to be used as well.